Paris: the biggest attractions (map, sightseeing plan, monuments, interesting facts, tickets)

 Paris Museum Pass - the city card of Paris museums

 There is a very interesting proposal in Paris city card entitling to free entry to about 50 museums.
-Among them are the most interesting, which we intend to enter as part of the sightseeing plan, including: Louvre, Triumphal arch, Museum d'Orsay, Pantheon, Pompidou Center, chapel Sainte-Chapelle, the palace on the island of Cite that is Concierge, Napoleon's tombThe Army Museum Museum in the Orangery (!!!)
+Among them are the most interesting, which we intend to enter as part of the sightseeing plan, including: Louvre, Triumphal arch, Museum d'Orsay, Pantheon, Pompidou Center, chapel Sainte-Chapelle, the palace on the island of Cite that is Concierge Service, Napoleon's tombThe Army Museum Museum in the Orangery (!!!)
 Picasso Museum and many more in and outside Paris.

 It is definitely worth considering buying Paris Museum Pass.
 The card is sold with a validity period of 2, 4 or 6 days.
 You can buy it online and pick it up at a point near the Louvre.